EVENING – HALF DAY – FULL DAY – MULTI-DAY

 Float trips on the Goulburn River are available every day.
 We guide on all public holidays, except for Christmas Day, and are available at any time of the day, on any day of the week.

-Our float trips are extremely popular and while you can walk in off the street and be on the water within 30 minutes, our advice is to book ahead where possible.
+Our float trips are extremely popular and while you can often walk in off the street and be on the water within 30 minutes, our advice is to book ahead where possible.
 Half, full day and ‘Evening Rise’ drifts are available every day of the season, and the start/end time is dictated by your personal needs/schedule.

 There’s room on our boats for two anglers plus the guide, meaning you can bring a friend with you.
 Non-fishing partners are more than welcome and it is a very pleasant way to spend an afternoon; ‘watching the world go by’ from the back of the boat.
 If you wish to drift with a larger group of friends, we simply use more boats.